Roots: The Saga of an American Family: Reception

-Published in October 1976 amid significant advance expectations, Roots was immediately successful, garnering a slew of positive reviews and debuting at number five of The New York Times Best Seller list (with The Times choosing to classify it as non-fiction).
+Published in October 1976 amid significant advance expectations, Roots was immediately successful, debuting at number five of The New York Times Best Seller list.
+(The Times classified it as nonfiction.)
 By mid-November, it rose to number one.

-The television adaptation of the book aired in January 1977, further fueling book sales.
-Within seven months of its release, Roots had sold over 15 million hard cover copies.
+The television adaptation of the book aired in January 1977, which stimulated book sales.
+Within seven months of its release, Roots had sold more than 15 million hard cover copies.